CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 This flowchart provides a visual representation of the main flow of the application, highlighting the interactions between

+## Feedback of Design

+I recived feeback from charlie stating that:\
+[Monday 20:30] Charlie Smith\
+Overall, it's a good design that's easy and simple to use.
+One thing you could consider adding is a way to show only completed tasks.

+I agree with the feedback i recvived from charlie about adding a way to see only the completed tasks only.
+Along side the already existing filters i added a third that allows you to see only completed tasks.

 ## Test
 Test